Deltares/CanOpenFEWS/README.md

 ### wflow

 [wflow](https://deltares.github.io/Wflow.jl/stable/) allows multiple distributed model concepts are available, allowing the use of open earth observation data, making it the hydrological model of choice for data scarce environments.
 Based on gridded topography, soil, land use and climate data, wflow calculates all hydrological fluxes at any given grid cell in the model at a given time step.
-Creation of wflow models is enabled by the [HydroMT](https://deltares.github.io/hydromt/latest/) python package
+Creation of wflow models is enabled by the [HydroMT](https://deltares.github.io/hydromt/latest/) python package.
+In CanOpenFEWS, a wflow_sbm model is included for the Bow River.
+The parameterization of this model is automatically derived using HydroMT, by making use of transfer functions that relate open geographic data (soil, land use, land cover, etc.) to a parameter value.
+The model can be further improved by calibrating its most sensitive parameters.

 ### Raven Hydrological Framework

 [Raven](http://raven.uwaterloo.ca/) is flexible hydrological modelling framework, allowing flexibility in spatial discretization, interpolation, process representation, and forcing function generation.
 In this repository, a semi-distributed HBV-EC concept model is implemented to demonstrate the model bindings and connections.

-This repository is intended for those with some experience with the Delft-FEWS software.
-It is hosted on GitHub so that users can access workflows, model connections and displays for their own use.

 ## Getting Started